LeidenUniversityLibrary/cds-lab-homepage/docs/index.md

 ## UBL maps in Geoplaza

-Leiden University Libraries have collaborated with the Vrije Universiteit Amsterdam to show [51 maps from our collections in the Geoplaza portal][ublgeoplaza].
+Leiden University Libraries have collaborated with the Vrije Universiteit Amsterdam to show [51 maps from our collections in the Geoplaza portal][ublgeoplaza] (no longer online).

 [ublgeoplaza]: https://geoplaza.labs.vu.nl/catalog?f%5bdct_provenance_s%5d%5b%5d=Universitaire+Bibliotheken+Leiden